ManchesterRoboticsLtd/Sistemas-ciberfisicos-TEC-Intro-ROS/Session 5 - Closing the loop Autonomous Navigation/Activities/close_loop_ctrl/README.md

 ```
 roslaunch close_loop_ctrl straightLine.launch
 ```
+* the velocity published into the /wr topic will be displayed on the terminal
-* Use *rqt_graph* to verify if the node is subscribed to the /wr topic
+* Alternatively, you can use *rqt_graph* to verify if the node is subscribed to the /wr topic

 ## Activity 1
 * Implement a ROS node that computes the robot location using the information from the gazebo simulator (Gazebo Simulator Session 4).